George A. Hormel – Short Biography

-Canned food, particularly canned meat products, are a staple in every American home today.
-This was not the case, however, back in the early 20th century when canned food was considered unnatural and foreign.
+Canned food, particularly canned meat products, is a staple in every American home today.
+This was not the case back in the early 20th century when canned food was considered unnatural and foreign.

-Business leader George A. Hormel changed this view when he introduced his line of canned meat, which became so popular that his company, the Hormel Company, continues to thrive to this day with products patronized and loved all over the world.
+George A. Hormel changed this view when he introduced his line of canned meat, which became so popular that his company, the Hormel Company, continues to thrive to this day.

 George A. Hormel – Revolutionizing the Canned Meat Industry

-Born in 1860 in Toledo, George A. Hormel grew up around slaughterhouses where he first worked as a hired hand.
-As a young man, he moved to Austin, Minnesota where he decided to settle down.
+Born in 1860 in Toledo, Ohio, Hormel grew up around slaughterhouses where he first worked as a hired hand.
+As a young man, he moved to Austin Minnesota where he decided to settle down.
 Equipped with knowledge and skills in the meat business, Hormel thought of establishing his own meat processing and packing enterprise.

 Throughout the succeeding decades, Hormel was able to introduce a complete line of processed and canned meat.
 The lineup included different varieties of ham, beef, and chili.
 One of the most famous Hormel products was Spam luncheon meat, which remains a staple item in the kitchen shelves of homes around the world.

 Hormel eventually passed on his responsibilities as head of the company to his son, Jay C., who was able to grow his father’s company even bigger.
 Hormel passed away in 1946.

 The George A. Hormel Quick Bio